New to Essential Oils? Sign up for a FREE 14 day e-Course and email series to walk you through the basics! Register now for FREE here!

 I’ve been using bentonite clay and baking soda to brush my teeth with for years!
 I love the way my teeth feel after scrubbing them with my tooth powder.
 The thing is, my kids don’t really like to brush with my tooth powder.
-So I’ve been working on making a tooth powder or paste that they would like.
+I’ve been working on making a coconut oil toothpaste that they would like.
 The winning recipe was a paste made with baking soda, bentonite clay, essential oils, green stevia and coconut oil!

 Why Make Your Own Tooth Paste?